 The spatial distribution in bedform morphology is strongly related to the sand banks present in the area.
-In general, the spacing between and height of the large and very large sand dunes on top of the tidal ridges shows less variability and is smaller than in the deeper areas of the troughs.
+Except for area IV-A, the spacing between and height of the large and very large sand dunes on top of the tidal ridges generally shows less variability and is smaller than in the deeper areas of the troughs.
 Crestlines of the large-scale dunes show a strong NW-SE trend and mostly have a symmetrical stoss-lee relationship.
+In zones III-C and III-D contain sand dunes with a W-E orientation.
+Area IV-A is very different from the other zones as it only shows medium straight sand dunes with almost no branching between crests.